leeyadong/leeyadong.github.io/_news/announcement_2.md

 related_posts: false
 ---

-One paper about handheld mmWave imaging was accepted by [Communications Engineering](https://www.nature.com/commseng/), a new journal from Nature Portfolio.
+One paper about handheld mmWave imaging was accepted by [Communications Engineering](https://www.nature.com/commseng/).